glegoux/browsing-history-shell/README.md

 The history is accesible with an environment variable `HIST_DIR`.

 By default, there are an alias `chistory` to show the traditionnal command bash history.
 And when you make a `cd`, if the standard output of a `ls` is less than 4 lines, then a `ls` is executed.
-Pay attention to put a redirection into /dev/null if you use cd in in other context.
-You can comment the matching lines into `history`, to have not this behaviour.
+Pay attention to put a redirection into `/dev/null` if you use `cd` in another context.
+You can comment the matching lines into `.bashrc_browsing_history`, to have not this behaviour.

 /!\ no one file or folder should contain the character `:` in its name to allow the command `cd :<i>`.